Integrity and

 meaning of the word or phrase.
 To learn the metaphoric meaning of a

-the metaphor is intended to mean.
-An analogy or
+describes what the metaphor is intended to mean.
+An

 A symbol is an object, shape or sound that someone decided or learned

-can represent a particular idea that's not an obvious purpose or meaning of the
+can represent a particular idea that's not an obvious purpose of the object,

-object, shape or sound.
-To learn the symbolic meaning of an object, shape or
+shape or sound.
+To learn the symbolic meaning of an object, shape or sound you

 3 A belief as the word is used here is an idea